dennisXZX/web-developer-notes/Linux.md

 Find out all the Node.js related process by `ps aux | grep node`.

+#### grep

+`grep -i "boo" /etc/passwd` search passwd file for the word "boo", ignoring word case

+`grep -r "192.168.1.5" /etc/` search all files under /etc folder for "192.168.1.5"

+`grep -w 'word1|word2' /path/to/file` search word1 or word2 exact match in a file

+`grep -c 'hello' /path/to/file` count how many times the word 'hello' appear in the file

 #### curl

 - get all the content of a website